hanwenzhang123/fullstack-note/README.md

 - var - old time, issue with variable hoisting
 - let - we can still re-assign value
 - const - no re-assign value allowed, good with objects because we are not changing pointer

+#### Hoisting
+- Variable hoisting means the JavaScript engine moves the variable declarations to the top of the script.

+#### Temporal Dead Zone
+- accessing a let or const variable before its declaration (within its scope) causes a ReferenceError.
+- between the creation of a variable’s binding and its declaration, is called the temporal dead zone.

 #### Describe Arrow Function
 - simple syntax, less code